RAVIGANESHMBHAT/ReactJS-Learnings/README.md

 ## React.memo()

 #### We can use the Pure Components in Class Component.
-To provide the same functionality in Function Component, we use, export default React.memo(FunctionComponentName) in the Function Component.
+To provide the same functionality in Functional Component, we use, export default React.memo(FunctionComponentName) in the Functional Component.